Summer Textile Exploration Program

 Students identify what a polymer is, how synthetic polymers are made, and where we find polymers in our everyday lives.
 They explore the polymerization model and create their own model of the molecular structure of polyethylene.
 Lastly, they learn the history and use of nylon and have the opportunity to make and dye their own nylon rope.

-Program Cost: The program cost covers lodging, transportation, materials, lunches and dinners during the camp.
-Partial and full scholarships are available on a need basis.
+The STEP 2025 program cost is $450.
+This payment covers lodging, transportation, materials, lunches and dinners during the camp.

 Frequently Asked Questions